joieng1/price-plate/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
-@@ -29,8 +43,10 @@ To learn more about Next.js, take a look at the following resources:

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel
 Our project is deployed on vercel here: